chitransh09/Hello-Web/README.md

 My first repository on github

-I love :Tang: :Pizza:, and :gaming:.
+I love :Tang: :Pizza:, and :gaming:

-My name is Ayush Sahu

 My friend's name is Chitransh Chandrawanshi

+My name is Ayush Sahu and this is my first github repository.